Skip navigation

 2. Tuberculosis Screening What is a tuberculosis (TB) screening?
 A tuberculosis screening test checks to see if you have the bacteria (germs) that cause tuberculosis (TB) in your ...

-3. Disseminated tuberculosis is a mycobacterial infection in which mycobacteria have spread from the lungs to other parts of the ...
+3. Disseminated tuberculosis is a mycobacterial infection in which mycobacteria spread from the lungs to other parts of the body ...
 Tuberculosis (TB) infection can develop after breathing in droplets sprayed into the air from a cough or ...

 4. Tuberculosis (TB) is a contagious bacterial infection that mainly involves the lungs, but may spread to other organs.
 The ... cure the infection with medicines that fight the TB bacteria.